laravel-notification-channels/apn/README.md

 }
 ```

+To see more of the methods available to you when creating a message please see the [`ApnMessage` source](https://github.com/laravel-notification-channels/apn/blob/master/src/ApnMessage.php).

 In your `notifiable` model, make sure to include a `routeNotificationForApn()` method, which return one or an array of tokens.

 ```php